FernandoAlvarez28/rabbitmq-topics/README.md

 1. Clone this repository and open it on your favorite IDE (IntelliJ or Eclipse);
 1. Run Maven to import all dependencies;
 1. Make sure you are running [RabbitMQ](https://www.rabbitmq.com) on your machine.
 The applications will attempt to connect to the default port (`5672`), user (`guest`) and password (`guest`), but you can change them in `application.yml` of both applications;
-1. Create the Exchange `fernando.alvarez.server.cache` with the default settings;
 1. Start one `RabbitMQTopicsSenderApplication` and one or many `RabbitMQTopicsReceiverApplication`;
 1. Access [localhost:8080](http://localhost:8080) and create a Domain;
 1. Check the Receivers's Console if they receive the message and update their cache.

-The tutorial I followed automatically creates the Topic/Exchange and Queues, but I couldn't create the Topic/Exchange automatically here.
-For my goal this won't be a problem, but would be nice.
+Both Sender and Receivers creates the Topic (Exchange) `fernando.alvarez.server.cache` if it doesn't exist.

-At least, the Receiver creates and deletes the queues automatically.
+The Receiver creates and deletes the queues automatically.

 ## Other
 * Rabbit and Carrot ASCII Art got from [asciiart.eu](https://www.asciiart.eu/food-and-drinks/other);